status-im/help.status.im/docs/en/your-profile-and-preferences/customize-membership-request-notifications.md

 !!! note ""
     Currently, you can only customize membership request notifications in the Status mobile app.

- If [manual request approval][manage-community-join-requests] is required to join your community, you receive a notification every time someone requests to join your community.
+ If [manual request approval][manage-community-join-requests] is required to join your community, you receive a notification every time someone requests to join.

 There are three notification options you can choose from: `Notification on`, `In notification centre only` and `Notifications off`.
 For each one of them, follow the same procedure and use the table below as a reference.